Daniel Hamilton (basketball)

-Daniel Domonique Hamilton (born August 8, 1995) is an American professional basketball player for Club Malvín of the Liga Uruguaya de Básquetbol (LUB).
+Daniel Domonique Hamilton (born August 8, 1995) is an American professional basketball player for Lobos Plateados de la BUAP of the Liga Nacional de Baloncesto Profesional.
 He played college basketball for the Connecticut Huskies, and earned second-team all-conference honors in the American Athletic Conference (AAC) as a sophomore.
 After he decided to forgo his remaining two years of college eligibility, Hamilton was selected in the second round of the 2016 NBA draft by the Denver Nuggets.
 His draft rights later were traded to the Oklahoma City Thunder.

 High school career

-Hamilton attended Crenshaw High School in Los Angeles, California and then St. John Bosco High School in Bellflower, California.
+Hamilton attended Crenshaw High School in Los Angeles, California, and then St. John Bosco High School in Bellflower, California.
 As a senior, he averaged 20.5 points.
 9.0 rebounds, 5.2 assists and 1.3 steals, leading the Braves to a 23–11 record and the California Division II state championship.

 College career

 After graduating high school, Hamilton joined the Connecticut Huskies.
 As a freshman, he averaged 10.9 points, 7.6 rebounds, 3.7 assists and 31.4 minutes in 35 games and was named the AAC Rookie of Year.
 He became just the second UConn freshman to finish a season with at least 300 points, 200 rebounds and 100 assists.

 In a 99–52 blowout of Central Connecticut State on December 23, 2015, Hamilton posted a triple-double with 11 points, 11 rebounds and 11 assists, the 10th Husky to record one.
 In his sophomore season, Hamilton averaged 12.5 points, a conference-best 8.9 rebounds, 4.7 assists, 1.1 steals and 31.9 minutes in 36 games, being named the Most Outstanding Player of the 2016 AAC Championship and was an AAC All-Conference Second Teamer.
 After leaving UConn, Hamilton was one of two Division I players (the other being LSU's Ben Simmons) to register more than 450 points, 300 rebounds and 150 assists on the season.